How to write a business plan for a craft beer bar?

 - Positive net profit throughout the plan

-Expectations for an established beer bar will of course be different than for a startup.
+Expectations for an established craft beer bar will of course be different than for a startup.
 Existing businesses which have reached their cruising altitude might have slower growth and higher margins than ventures just being started.

-The balance sheet for a beer bar is a financial document that provides a snapshot of your business’s financial health at a given point in time.
+The balance sheet for a craft beer bar is a financial document that provides a snapshot of your business’s financial health at a given point in time.

 It shows three main components: assets, liabilities and equity: